WDIA: History

 WDIA is known for its community efforts throughout the years.
 A.C.
 Williams, a former disc jockey for the station, helped create the Goodwill Fund in 1954, and the station's identification announcement became, “You’re Listening to 50,000 Watts of Goodwill, W-D-I-A Memphis.”.
 Originally, the fund provided transportation to school for disabled black children.
 Later the fund expanded to include college scholarships, establish boy clubs, provide 125 Little League Teams to Memphis and neighboring communities, and help provide low cost supplemental housing (Wilson).
 "We have raised over $900,000 over the years," A.C.
 Williams says.

 Many music legends got their start by working at WDIA, including B.B.
 King and Rufus Thomas.
 Elvis Presley was greatly influenced by the station.
 B.B.
 King joined WDIA in early 1949.
 He had a daily 15-minute show, promoting first a patent medicine called Pep-Ti-Kon, and later Lucky Strike cigarettes, the first major advertiser for the station.
-The next year he took a DJ position on an afternoon show previously hosted by Maurice "Hot Rod" Hulbert.
+The next year, he took a DJ position on an afternoon show previously hosted by Maurice "Hot Rod" Hulbert.
 King credits his days on the station for building his audience and launching his career, describing the station as providing a sense of freedom.

 Williams ended his show in 1972 following a stroke.
 Thomas continued to work at WDIA until he died in 2001.
 Bobby O'Jay became a popular host and was a mainstay until his death on May 3, 2022.
 The station's management had been mostly white.
-In 1972 Chuck Scruggs became its first black general manager and vice president, serving for 12 years.
+In 1972, Chuck Scruggs became its first black general manager and vice president, serving for 12 years.
 Scruggs played a major role in organizing the foundation and raising money to preserve the Lorraine Motel and found the National Civil Rights Museum in Memphis.
 In addition, he contributed to the redevelopment of Beale Street and Soulsville, USA.

 In the 1970s and 1980s, the owners of WDIA also owned KDIA, a similarly formatted station in the San Francisco Bay Area.
 This callsign, however, is now assigned to an unrelated Christian-programmed station.
-In 1996 Clear Channel Communications bought WDIA.
+In 1996, Clear Channel Communications, since rebranded as iHeartMedia, bought WDIA.

-In 2020, to the U.S. Civil Rights Trail, the Beale Street Historic District and the WDIA radio station were added from Memphis.
+In 2020 the Beale Street Historic District and the WDIA radio station were added from Memphis to the United States Civil Rights Trail.